Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-fan/README.md

 ## Overview

 Checks the status of all fans on a Huawei OceanStor Pacific storage system via the REST API (`/hwm/fan` endpoint).
 Alerts when any fan reports a non-normal status.
+Supports extended reporting via `--lengthy`.

 **Important Notes:**